Top 5 This Week

 Shenandoah National Park and the Blue Ridge

-Shenandoah National Park preserves 200,000 acres of the Blue Ridge Mountains in northern Virginia, accessible via Skyline Drive — a 105-mile National Scenic Byway along the mountain crest with 75 overlooks above the Shenandoah Valley to the west and the Virginia Piedmont to the east.
-The park’s 500+ miles of trails include 101 miles of the Appalachian Trail, with day hike options ranging from the easy (Dark Hollow Falls, 1.4 miles to a 70-foot waterfall) to strenuous summit hikes (Old Rag Mountain, 9 miles round trip to a granite summit with rock scrambling, considered the finest day hike in the mid-Atlantic).
-The park sits within two hours of Washington D.C., making it among the most accessible national parks on the East Coast to the nation’s largest concentration of potential visitors.
+Shenandoah National Park preserves 197,411 acres of the Blue Ridge Mountains in northern Virginia, accessible via Skyline Drive — a 105-mile National Scenic Byway along the mountain crest with 75 overlooks above the Shenandoah Valley to the west and the Virginia Piedmont to the east.
+The park’s 500+ miles of trails include 101 miles of the Appalachian Trail, with day hike options ranging from the easy (Dark Hollow Falls, 1.4 miles to a 70-foot waterfall) to strenuous summit hikes (Old Rag Mountain, 9.4 miles round trip to a granite summit with rock scrambling, considered the finest day hike in the mid-Atlantic).
+The park sits within two hours of Washington, D.C., putting wilderness on the doorstep of one of the country’s densest population centers.

 Virginia Beach and the Atlantic Coast

-Virginia Beach, with 35 miles of Atlantic coastline and the longest pleasure beach in the world, is the most-visited city in Virginia and one of the largest cities by land area in the United States.
-The resort strip (Atlantic Avenue, the Boardwalk) provides the full East Coast beach resort experience; the Back Bay National Wildlife Refuge south of the resort area provides a completely different experience — 9,250 acres of barrier island habitat accessible only by foot or bicycle, with migrating waterfowl, loggerhead sea turtle nesting, and undeveloped beach.
-The Eastern Shore (Chincoteague National Wildlife Refuge, Assateague Island’s wild ponies) north of the bay provides Virginia’s most pristine coastal experience.
+Virginia Beach — whose beachfront holds the Guinness World Record for the longest pleasure beach in the world, with 28 miles of Atlantic shoreline plus 10 miles of Chesapeake Bay frontage — is the largest city in Virginia by population and one of the most-visited beach destinations on the mid-Atlantic coast.
+A 3-mile concrete boardwalk runs the length of the main resort strip along Atlantic Avenue, delivering a full East Coast beach vacation.
+Just south, the Back Bay National Wildlife Refuge runs to a different rhythm: 9,250 acres of barrier-island habitat reachable only on foot or by bicycle, with migrating waterfowl, loggerhead sea turtle nesting, and undeveloped shoreline.
+North of the bay, the Eastern Shore (Chincoteague National Wildlife Refuge, Assateague Island’s wild ponies) holds Virginia’s most pristine stretch of coast.

 Richmond: The Capital of Cool

-Richmond has undergone a cultural transformation over the past two decades that has made it one of the most interesting mid-sized cities in the South — the former capital of the Confederacy now has a nationally recognized craft beer industry (more than 40 breweries, with The Veil, Hardywood, and Ardent among the most respected in the mid-Atlantic), a restaurant scene anchored by the Scott’s Addition neighborhood and the Carytown commercial corridor, and a growing arts presence anchored by the Virginia Museum of Fine Arts (the largest art museum in the South by budget).
+Richmond has undergone a cultural transformation over the past two decades — the former capital of the Confederacy now has a nationally recognized craft beer industry (more than 30 breweries, with The Veil, Hardywood, and Ardent among the most respected in the mid-Atlantic), a restaurant scene anchored by the Scott’s Addition neighborhood and the Carytown commercial corridor, and a growing arts presence anchored by the Virginia Museum of Fine Arts (one of the largest comprehensive art museums in the South).
 The James River running through the city provides Class III and IV whitewater within the city limits — the only major city in the eastern United States with urban whitewater rapids.

 Virginia Wine Country

-Virginia has emerged as one of the most significant wine-producing regions in the eastern United States, with the Monticello American Viticultural Area (AVA) around Charlottesville producing Viognier, Petit Verdot, and Cabernet Franc that have earned national recognition.
-The state’s 350+ wineries are concentrated in three primary regions: the Monticello Wine Trail (40+ wineries within 30 miles of Charlottesville), the Northern Shenandoah Valley near Winchester and Front Royal, and the Northern Virginia wine corridor (Loudoun County has the highest concentration of wineries of any county east of the Mississippi).
+Virginia now ranks among the leading wine-producing regions in the eastern United States, with the Monticello American Viticultural Area (AVA) around Charlottesville turning out Viognier, Petit Verdot, and Cabernet Franc that have earned national recognition.
+The state’s 300+ wineries are concentrated in three primary regions: the Monticello Wine Trail (40+ wineries within 30 miles of Charlottesville), the Northern Shenandoah Valley near Winchester and Front Royal, and the Northern Virginia wine corridor (Loudoun County has more wineries than any other county in Virginia).
 King Family Vineyards and Barboursville Vineyards (established on the ruins of Governor James Barbour’s home designed by Thomas Jefferson) are among the most acclaimed in the state.
-The combination of the Blue Ridge backdrop, the working winery aesthetic, and Virginia’s growing reputation for quality makes wine country touring one of the state’s most distinctive visitor experiences — an activity not available at comparable quality in most states north of North Carolina.
+The combination of the Blue Ridge backdrop, the working-winery aesthetic, and Virginia’s growing reputation for quality makes wine-country touring one of the state’s signature visitor experiences, rivaled by few states north of North Carolina.

 Getting the Most Out of Your Visit